asherchok/caffeine-checker/README.md

 ## Issues

-This work has omitted user agent option to allow faster query speed.
-If user request several search results in a short amount of time, the query will be flagged for unusual traffic and return the following error: \
+User agent option was omitted to allow faster query speed.
+However, if user request several search results in a short amount of time, then the query will be flagged for unusual traffic and return the following error: \
 ![alt text](https://github.com/asherchok/caffeine-checker/blob/main/traffic-error.JPG?raw=true)

 Pull requests are welcomed to improve the functionality of the script.
 Future improvement of this project would be developing a mobile phone app with similar function.